XBastille/FoxTrend/readme.md

 ---

-# FoxTrendAI
+# FoxTrend

-FoxTrendAI is a comprehensive platform designed to provide detailed stock price information, predictions, and company insights for every company in existence, including cryptocurrencies.
+FoxTrend is a comprehensive platform designed to provide detailed stock price information, predictions, and company insights for every company in existence, including cryptocurrencies.
 With an emphasis on data-driven decision-making, our platform enables users to track stock prices and forecast future trends with accuracy and ease.

 ## Features